 FETISH RIGHTS ARE HUMAN RIGHTS:

-WHO TAKES BDSM AND FETISHISM OFF THE SICK LIST – GLOBALLY!
+WHO TAKES 150 MILLION BDSM AND FETISH PEOPLE OFF THE SICK LIST GLOBALLY

 The European ReviseF65 movement won a great victory June 18, 2018 when the World Health Organization (WHO) removed Fetishism and Sadomasochism as mental diseases from the International Classification of Diseases (ICD).